soxziw/LamportAlgorithmImpl/README.md

    - Singleton Pattern + Abstract Factory Pattern

 ## Building
-Build the system with 1 interface and 3 lamport clients with default balance of {100, 200, 300}:
+Build the system with 1 interface and 3 lamport servers with default balance of {100, 200, 300}:
 ```bash
 make build
 ```
-To build system with more lamport clients and with self-defined balance, you need to change parameters in `include/configs.hpp`.
+To build system with more lamport servers and with self-defined balance, you need to change parameters in `include/configs.hpp`.

 Clean everything you have built:
 ```bash